jvalrog/atmega-timers/Readme.md

 Just rename `atmega-timers.c` to `atmega-timers.cpp` and install it as a normal library.

+Arduino already uses Timer0 for its internal code, so remember to disable it by commenting or deleting this line:

+	#define ENABLE_TIMER0

+or you will have errors at compile time.
+You still be able to use timer1, timer2, wait1 and wait2 functions.

 ## Atmel Model Support

 It should work with a long range of devices, for example: